OMAC (comics): Michael Costner

-DC released DCU: A Brave New World in June 2006, which was the epilogue to the OMAC limited series.

-Brother Eye has not been fully decommissioned and lies in a NORAD facility.
+Brother Eye was not fully destroyed and lies in a NORAD facility.
 Michael Costner is the last OMAC unit, kept as emergency backup, and Brother Eye calls to him.

 This Brother Eye has corrupted programming and now believes all humans need to be subjugated or exterminated whether metahuman or not.
-It has also recently begun to manifest dissociative behavior with at least two "personalities" now being heard in the OMAC's internal conversations.

-The 2006 OMAC limited series follows "the last OMAC" Michael Costner.
-Brother Eye attempts to make Costner rebuild it, but is forced to face his wrath when Costner regains control of both his forms, human and OMAC, and subsequently destroys Brother Eye again, although a tiny fraction of it is still active.
+The 2006 limited series OMAC follows Michael Costner as Brother Eye attempts to make him rebuild it.
+Costner regains control of his body and destroys Brother Eye again, although a small part of it is still active.

 Countdown to Final Crisis

-A portion of Brother Eye was later retrieved and rebuilt by Buddy Blank, a former scientist from Wayne Industries.
-This portion meets with the time-traveling Karate Kid who is seeking a cure for Morticoccus, a 31st-century illness that had evolved from the OMAC virus.
+A portion of Brother Eye is retrieved and rebuilt by Buddy Blank.
+This portion meets with the time-traveling Karate Kid who is seeking a cure for Morticoccus, a 31st-century illness that evolved from the OMAC virus.
 Announcing that "the Great Disaster has come to me", Brother Eye directs him to Blüdhaven.
 Soon after, it reactivates its offensive protocols and assimilates the hangar it is being held in, turning the people within the hangar into new OMAC cyborgs.
 It then travels to the ruins of Blüdhaven and assimilates the city's infrastructure and the people within it using the Atomic Knights and Firestorm as power sources.
-Later, it activates a Boom Tube and travels to Apokolips, where it assimilates the planet and attempts to obtain the Morticoccus virus from Karate Kid, who has also been led there.
-It is forced to flee Apokolips after the Pied Piper attacks it.
+Later, it activates a Boom Tube and travels to Apokolips, where it assimilates the planet and attempts to obtain the Morticoccus virus from Karate Kid.
+Brother Eye is forced to flee Apokolips after the Pied Piper attacks it.

-Later, Brother Eye transforms Buddy Blank into a modified OMAC resembling Kirby's version of the character.
-Buddy uses this power to save himself and his grandson from starvation in the Command-D bunker beneath Blüdhaven.
-Brother Eye implies that it will contact Buddy again for a future need.
+Brother Eye later transforms Buddy Blank into a modified OMAC resembling Kirby's version of the character.
+Blank uses this power to save himself and his grandson from starvation in the Command-D bunker beneath Blüdhaven.
+Brother Eye implies that it will contact Blank again for a future need.